Humility in the Yoga Space: We Need to Let Go of the Desire to Be Right

 We can be so obsessed with making our dislikes into an argument about morals.
 I speak specifically about how we take our individual preferences and generalize them.
 We constantly judge strangers for what we would give grace to ourselves or the people we know in our lives.

 In yoga, we may love one limb more, but it is my opinion that we should not try to make others feel less than if they prefer another limb.
 Even in the same limb of yoga like asana, there is debate about the best way to do a shape or how to breathe.
-A hot yoga student believes that practicing the same poses helps them develop a deeper understanding of yoga, while a vinyasa student believes that novelty allows them to know more.
+A hot yoga student believes that practicing the same poses helps them develop a deeper understanding of yoga, while a vinyasa student believes that changing things up is what keeps them in flow state.
 Who is right or wrong?
-In this context, does it matter?

 Desikachar says in The Heart of Yoga, “I repeat what I have said before: we must teach a person what he or she can accept at the time, not what we think would finally be best for them.”

-Scenario 3: Understand your competitive nature
+Scenario 2: Understand your competitive nature

 I am not competitive by nature and that’s what initially drew me to yoga.
 We can be together but do our own thing?
 Sign me up!